prime31/Nez/FAQs/PipelineImporters.md

 ## XMLTemplateMaker
 This isn't so much an importer as a helper to make your own importer.
 It does not create any xnb files.
-The XML file passed to this processor should just be a System.string with the namespace.class of the type that you want a tempalate for, like below:
+The XML file passed to this processor should just be a System.string with the namespace.class of the type that you want a template for, like below:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>